University of California, Santa Barbara: History

+Campus leaders

-Santa Barbara State College was under the supervision of a president, but in 1944, when it became a campus of the University of California, the title of the chief executive was changed to provost.
-In September 1958, the Regents of the University of California established Santa Barbara as a general university campus, and the official title of the chief executive was changed to chancellor.
-UCSB's first provost was thus Clarence L. Phelps, while UCSB's first chancellor was Samuel B. Gould.
+Santa Barbara State College was under the supervision of a president.
+In 1944, the college became affiliated with the University of California.
+The school name was changed to the Santa Barbara College of the University of California.
+The title of the campus leader was changed to Provost.
+In September 1958, the Regents of the University of California established Santa Barbara as a full campus of the University of California.
+The school was renamed the University of California, Santa Barbara.
+The official title of the campus leader was changed to Chancellor.

+Henry T. Yang served as the 5th chancellor of the University of California, Santa Barbara from June 23, 1994, to July 14, 2025.
+With more than 31 years in office, he is the longest-serving chancellor in the University of California history.
+After leaving the chancellor's office, Yang continues to serve as a professor of mechanical engineering at the UC Santa Barbara College of Engineering.
+David Marshall, the then-executive vice chancellor and provost of UC Santa Barbara, started to serve as the interim chancellor on July 15, 2025.
+On July 17, 2025, the UC Board of Regents announced that Dennis Assanis would assume the role of UC Santa Barbara's sixth chancellor on September 1, 2025.

 Campus

 UCSB is located on cliffs directly above the Pacific Ocean.
 UCSB's campus is completely autonomous from local government and has not been annexed by the city of Santa Barbara, and thus is not part of the city.
-While it appears closer to the recently formed city of Goleta, a parcel of the City of Santa Barbara that forms a strip of "city" through the ocean to the Santa Barbara airport, runs through the west entrance to the university campus.
+While it appears closer to the recently formed city of Goleta, a parcel of the City of Santa Barbara that forms a strip of "city" through the ocean to the Santa Barbara airport, runs through the east entrance to the university campus.
 Although UCSB has a Santa Barbara mailing address, as do other unincorporated areas around the city, only this entry parcel is in the Santa Barbara city limits.
 The campus is divided into four parts: the Main (East) Campus of 708 acre, which houses all academic units, plus the majority of undergraduate housing; Storke Campus; West Campus; and North Campus.
 The campuses surround the unincorporated community of Isla Vista.

-UCSB is one of a few universities in the United States with its own beach.
+UCSB is one of the few universities in the United States with its own beach.
 The campus, bordered on two sides by the Pacific Ocean, has miles of coastline, its own lagoon, and the rocky extension, Goleta Point, which is also known as "Campus Point".
-The campus has numerous walking and bicycle paths across campus, around the lagoon and along the beach.
-It owns and manages Coal Oil Point nature preserve on the West Campus.
+The campus has numerous walking and bicycle paths across campus, around the lagoon, and along the beach.
+It also owns and manages the Coal Oil Point nature preserve on the West Campus.

-Much of the campus's early architecture was designed by famed architect William Pereira and his partner Charles Luckman, and made heavy use of custom tinted and patterned concrete block.
+Much of the campus's early architecture was designed by famed architect William Pereira and his partner Charles Luckman and made heavy use of custom-tinted and patterned concrete blocks.
 This design element was carried over into many of the school's subsequent buildings.